 - How to detect pancreatic cancer

-- Top Hospitals treating pancreatic cancer in India
+- Top Hospitals treating pancreatic cancer surgery in India

 - Top Hospitals treating pancreatic cancer in Delhi, Mumbai, Bangalore, Chennai, Hyderabad, Kolkata, and Gurgaon

 Pancreatic cancer is the growth of cancerous cells in the tissues of the pancreas, a gland located behind the stomach.
 The pancreas helps in digestion and maintains our blood sugar levels.
 There are two types of pancreatic cancers:

 - Endocrine pancreatic cancer (very rare type, also known as Neuroendocrine Tumors (NETs) or islet cell tumors)